Advising people fleeing domestic abuse

 - Accommodation and support in other cases with children

-- Getting social work help for a vulnerable adult
+- Getting social care help for a vulnerable adult

 - Other sources of help for women fleeing violence